best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 For this repository, we are using `pre-commit` for a number of purposes:

 - Checking for any secrets being committed accidentally;
-- Checking for any large files (over 5MB) being committed; and
+- Checking for any large files (over 5 MB) being committed; and
 - Cleaning Jupyter notebooks, which means removing all outputs and execution counts.

 We have configured `pre-commit` to run automatically on _every commit_.
 By running on each commit, we ensure that